-1.2 Analyze, discuss, and critique philosophical texts in class, including through student presentations.
-1.3 Analyze and critique philosophical texts in written work, including papers and tests.
-2.1 Learn basic philosophical vocabulary, major arguments, and positions in central areas of philosophy.
-2.2 Define key concepts in your own words and provide definitions in regular quizzes.
-2.3 Demonstrate understanding of key arguments and claims made by philosophers studied in the course through short answer questions and papers.
-3 Present logically persuasive arguments in presentations, papers, and tests.
-4.1 Engage in critical thinking through classroom discussion and presentations.
-4.2 Demonstrate critical thinking skills in written work.

-5.1 Consider the impacts of philosophical ideas on personal and social responsibility.
-5.2 Apply philosophical concepts discussed in the course to personal and contemporary issues, demonstrating a concern for social and personal responsibility.
+1.1 Read canonical texts in the philosophical tradition. - 1.2 Analyze, discuss, and critique philosophical texts in class, including through student presentations. - 1.3 Analyze and critique philosophical texts in written work, including papers and tests. - 2.1 Learn basic philosophical vocabulary, major arguments, and positions in central areas of philosophy. - 2.2 Define key concepts in your own words and provide definitions in regular quizzes. - 2.3 Demonstrate understanding of key arguments and claims made by philosophers studied in the course through short answer questions and papers. - 3 Present logically persuasive arguments in presentations, papers, and tests. - 4.1 Engage in critical thinking through classroom discussion and presentations. - 4.2 Demonstrate critical thinking skills in written work. - 5.1 Consider the impacts of philosophical ideas on personal and social responsibility. - 5.2 Apply philosophical concepts discussed in the course to personal and contemporary issues, demonstrating a concern for social and personal responsibility.
 Notice About Online Learning Management Software: This is a web-enhanced lecture course that uses Canvas.
 The Canvas Login page is: eagleonline.hccs.edu Your Eagle Online username is the same as your HCC Eagle ID (or User ID) which is used for Online Registration (for example: W0034567).
 Your password is the same password you use to log in to PeopleSoft, HCC Webmail, and Active Directory (computer terminal login).
 For any questions about your Eagle ID or password, please go check online here.
 You do not need to purchase anything for this class.
 However, you need access to Canvas.
 Students need to access the readings during class.
 So either have a reliable electronic device on which to access the readings or print the readings ahead of time and bring them to class.
 IMPORTANT: Eagle Online works best with the latest version of Mozilla Firefox.
-Download it free, here (Links to an external site.)Links to an external site..
+Download it free, here (Links to an external site.)Links to an external site.
 (Please check your Operating System to see if you have Firefox in your applications.)
 Adopted Texts: No textbooks are required for this course.
 All readings are supplied online in Canvas.
-Grading Components and Weights: Grading Components and Weights: In-Class Assignments: 10 in-class assignments worth 45points each.
+Grading Components and Weights:

+In-Class Assignments: 10 in-class assignments worth 45points each.
 (450 points) These will be completed in-class.
 We will do them at the beginning of the meeting.
 If you arrive after I begin scoring the assignments, you have a zero.
 If you leave before we finish scoring the assignment, you receive a zero.
 Period.
 Students must both complete the assignment in the classroom and participate in the in-class grading process to receive credit.
-We do 17 of these, but I count only the highest 10.
+We do about 17 of these, but I count only the highest 10.
 There are no excused assignments, since I ultimately count only 10.
 I will implement surprise measures to prevent cheating during the grading phase of these assignments.
-If you are caught cheating, you will receive a zero on the assignment and lose the opportunity to count only your 10 highest grades.
-I count the zero and your ten lowest scores to that point.
-Just don't cheat.
+If you are caught cheating, you will receive a zero on the assignment.
+If you cheat twice, you receive a zero on all in-class assignments, including the ones on which you did not cheat.
 See class etiquette for further details.